Eton College: King's Scholars

 One boarding house, College, is reserved for 70 King's Scholars, who attend Eton on scholarships provided by the original foundation and awarded by excelling in an examination prior to entry.
-Today, the scholarship is only by name and no financial incentive is automatically provided.
+Today, the scholarship is only in name, and no financial incentive is automatically provided.
 Still, up to a third receive some kind of bursary or scholarship.
 The name 'King's Scholars' refers to the foundation of the school by King Henry VI in 1440.
 The original school consisted of the 70 Scholars (together with some Commensals) and the Scholars were educated and boarded at the foundation's expense.

 King's Scholars are entitled to use the letters 'KS' after their name and they can be identified by a black gown worn over the top of their tailcoats, giving them the nickname 'tugs' (Latin: togati, wearers of gowns); and by a surplice in Chapel.
 The house is looked after by the Master in College.
 They include many of the most academically gifted boys in the school.